Mattia46/firstMonth/pills/git.md

 ## What would version control in real world look like

-If our lives were version controller, we'd be able to travel back in time.
+If our lives were version controlled, we'd be able to travel back in time.
 Imagine going back to any given day being able to live through the life from that point onwards again?

 If you ever make a mistake that you later regret, you can "rollback" the time to before mistake and avoid making it this time.